luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 This hypothesis is particularly supported in the dimension of anti-elitism: the channels of the AfD and the Left clearly contain more anti-elitist content than those of other parties.
 Additionally, the Left's channel proportionally conveys the most people-centric content.
 However, the AfD channels display surprisingly limited people-centric appeals.
+The AfD TV channel exhibits a similar but somewhat more moderate pattern.
 Specifically, the AfD BT channel contains almost no people-centric content and primarily focuses on an exceptionally high volume of anti-elitist messaging.
-The AfD TV channel exhibits a similar but somewhat more moderate pattern.
+It is worth noting at this point, that the AfD BT channel's content primarily consists speeches of AfD members of parliament talking in the Bundestag.
+A possible explanation of low amount of people-centric messaging on this channel could be that this forum is mostly used to attack the governing parties and much less so to actually appeal to "the people".

 == Populism and Popularity <populism-and-popularity>